Ed Miliband talks up England but rejects English Parliament

 But instead of setting up an English Parliament, which would involve "more politicians", extra powers should be devolved to English local authorities, argued the Labour leader.

 Quizzed afterwards about why he did not support an English Parliament, Mr Miliband said: "I don't detect the demand that there was in Scotland, for a Scottish Parliament, in England.
 I don't feel that.
-I feel like people want an appreciation and a recognition of English identity."'Partnership of equals'
+I feel like people want an appreciation and a recognition of English identity."

 An ICM opinion poll for the Daily Telegraph in January suggested 40% of Scots backed independence, while 49% of English people favoured an English Parliament.